-If you have poor vision like I do and wear contact lenses, you are probably aware of the phenomenon that contact lenses are only lost or damaged at the most inopportune time possible.
+If you have poor vision like I do and wear contact lenses, you are probably aware of the phenomenon that contact lenses are only lost or damaged at the worst possible times.

 With this in mind, you want to plan ahead for any possible hiccups that may involve your contact lenses or vision in general while traveling.